githubuser0xFFFF/URSim_Install_Guides/README.md

 # URsim Installation Guides for Ubuntu

-This repository contains installation guides for URsim on various Ubuntu versions.
-Checkout the branches for a certain version for detailed instructions.
+The URSim VM uses a quite old Lubunt version 14.04.
+This repository contains installation guides for URsim on various more recent Ubuntu / Lubuntu versions such as 16.04, 18.04 or 20.04.

+Checkout a specific branche for a certain version for detailed instructions.

 URsim install scripts, docker files or ready debian packages are avilable in the following repository: